Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Alternative option: If you’re up for an adventure, consider taking the overnight train from Baku to Tbilisi.
 It won’t save you money — the flight takes an hour and often costs around the same — but it can be a fun cultural experience.

-Where to Stay in Baku: While I had a good stay at the mid-range Deniz Inn Boutique Hotel in the Old City, I recommend staying in the hopping neighborhood just east of the Old City instead — two top-rated places around here are Passage Boutique Hotel and Hotel Hale Kai.
+Where to Stay in Baku: While I had a good stay at the mid-range Deniz Inn Boutique Hotel in the Old City, I recommend staying in the hopping neighborhood just east of the Old City instead — two top-rated places around here are Passage Boutique Hotel and The Merchant.
 Check out more Baku hotels here.

 Days 3-5: Tbilisi, Georgia

 Tbilisi is one of the most beguiling cities I’ve visited in quite some time.
 The city is stacked in gorgeous layers — monasteries atop mountains, cable cars flying through the air, modern bridges of metal and glass, patterned ancient baths, rocky cliffs dropping into a turquoise river.

 While in Tbilisi, dive into Georgia’s food scene — I recommend eating at two of my favorite restaurants, Shavi Lomi and Bina 37.
 Spend an evening at Wine Factory, where you can order bottles of wine at cheap prices, and dive into khinkali.
 Check out the baths and walk through the Peace Bridge.
 And don’t forget a cable car ride to the top of the city!
 But most of the fun of Tbilisi is just wandering and see what you find.

 Where to Stay in Tbilisi: I absolutely ADORED the Communal Sololaki hotel in Tbilisi.
 It’s has gorgeous, modern-but-warm design and one of the best breakfasts I’ve ever had in a hotel.
 This was my favorite hotel of 2019.
 Get the bathtub room if it’s available!
 Check out more Tbilisi hotels here.